ncsl/seek/doc/docker_playbook.rst

-To enable workflows to run seamlessly across workstations without lengthy and buggy installations, we utilize Docker containers that house specific softwares that are utilized by different rules in ``snakemake`` workflows.
+To enable workflows to run seamlessly across workstations without lengthy and buggy installations, we utilize Docker containers that house specific software that are utilized by different rules in ``snakemake`` workflows.

 See `docker hub <https://hub.docker.com/orgs/neuroseek/repositories>`_ for full list of Docker containers we maintain.